Is Mobile Internet an Essential Part of your RVing Lifestyle?

 Get all of the above, plus:

-- Personal Advising Session - If you'd like to pre-purchase an advising session with us, you can do that too with your MIA membership.
-You can select from a single Mobile Internet Advising session (which includes an assessment interview, phone/video session and written follow-up report) or a freeform session that you can schedule anytime during your membership for a little extra private guidance.
+- Personal Advising Session - If you'd like to pre-purchase a private advising session with us, you can do that too with your MIA membership.
 Not sure if you need a session?
 No worries - you can always add one on later.

 However, we don't promise to review every single product available, or necessarily in a timely fashion.
 We tend to research the 'best in class' options and review those.

-Remember we live in an RV and have limited space for installing & storing gear.
+Remember we live in an RV and a boat ourselves, and have limited space for installing & storing gear.
 We are also only two people (and a cat - and she's honestly a bit lazy) - and doing the depth of reviews we do, takes a LOT of time.
 This is on top of creating content, covering the news and answering member questions.

 Also, we do not cover most general mobile technology equipment - such as computers, TVs, smartphones & tablets.
 While they are obviously an element of a mobile internet arsenal - there are simply too many of them on the market, and preferences for smartphones are very highly individualized for OS and form factor.
 There are many other services out there that provide smartphone/tablet/computer reviews.

-Our reviews are focused equipment specific to RV mobile internet - such as dedicated hotspots, mobile routers, mobile cellular boosters, antennas and mobile WiFi repeating gear.
-We do not review equipment designed and marketed for stationary or marine use, nor do we cover general mobile technology.
+Our reviews are focused equipment specific to mobile internet - such as dedicated hotspots, mobile routers, mobile cellular boosters, antennas and mobile WiFi repeating gear.
+We do not review equipment designed and marketed for stationary use, nor do we cover general mobile technology.

-We know RVers aren't the only ones who depend on mobile internet options.
-Truckers, boaters, rural folks and cord-cutters also might rely on wireless connections instead of hardwired internet.
+We know RVers and cruisers aren't the only ones who depend on mobile internet options.
+Truckers, rural folks, nomads, travelers, storm chasers and cord-cutters also might rely on wireless connections instead of hardwired internet.

-And we know some folks part time RV, and desire a setup that might be usable 'at home' and on the road.
-Or RVers might be stationary, and not mobile.
+And we know some folks travel part time, and desire a setup that might be usable 'at home' and on the road.
+Or those living mobile substrates might be stationary for long periods of time, and not mobile.

-We absolutely welcome you to join, but just know upfront we are very focused on mobile internet options for RVs.
-Our 'Top Picks' and advice are specific to mobile RVing situations.
+We absolutely welcome you to join, but just know upfront we are very focused on mobile internet options.
+Our 'Top Picks' and advice are specific to mobile situations.
+Our first 11 years on the road was in RVs, and we launched this site within that community.
+We're also now part-time cruisers along the American Great Loop, and are ramping up marine content too.

-Installation & equipment options for boats, homes, offices and trucks might have different considerations.
-Those options are not our area of expertise, and the mobile RV-specific options keep us more than busy enough staying on top of.
+Installation & equipment options for homes, offices and trucks might have different considerations.
+Those options are not our area of expertise.

 You will need to adapt what you learn here to apply to your own situation, and continue research on your own.